-1. Anytime during May through August participate in a total of three Cub Scout activities.
+Anytime during May through August participate in a total of three Cub Scout activities.

-Tiger Tag (Day / Resident @ Field or Big Dig)
+Tiger Tag (@ Field Sports)

-- 1. Play an active game with your den.
+- Play an active game with your den.
 Share with your Tiger Adult Partner or your den why you like this game. - 2.
 Play a relay game with your den.
 Share with your Tiger Adult Partner or your den why you like this game. - 3.
 Discuss what it means to be a good sport in a game with your Tiger adult partner or other Tigers. - 4.
 Attend a sporting event.

-Tiger-iffic!
-(Day / Resident @ Field Games)
+Tiger-iffic! (@ Field Sports)

 - 1. Play at least two different games by yourself; one may be a video game. - 2.
-Play a board game or another inside game with one or more members of your den or family.
-(Rainy Day only) - 3.
+Play a board game or another inside game with one or more members of your den or family. - 3.
 With other members of your den or family, invent a game, or change the rules of a game you know, and play the game. - 4.
 Play a team game with your den or family.

-Tigers in the Water (Day or Resident @ Pool)
+Tigers in the Water (@ Pool)

-- 1. Learn about the swimming safety rules that you need to follow. - 2.
-Demonstrate how to enter the swimming area properly. - 3.
+- 1. Learn about the swimming safety rules that you need to follow. - Demonstrate how to enter the swimming area properly. - 3.
 With your Tiger adult partner as your buddy, be active in water depths matching your ability for 20 minutes. - 4.
 Place your face in the water and blow bubbles. - 5.
 Demonstrate a flutter kick. - 6.
 Demonstrate how to exit the swimming area properly.